Great things you can do with your TFSA

 - Neither income earned within a TFSA nor withdrawals from it affect eligibility for federal income-tested benefits and credits, like future Old Age Security (OAS) income.

 - Anything you withdraw can be re-contributed in a following year, in addition to that year’s contribution limit.

 - While you cannot contribute directly as you could with an RRSP, you can give your spouse or common law partner money to put into their TFSA.
 Do it without any income attribution!

 - TFSA assets could be transferable to the TFSA of a spouse or common-law partner upon death.
 More details below for you.

 - The annual contribution limit is indexed to inflation in $500 increments, that happened recently!

 Since inception, here are the annual and cumulative limits assuming no withdrawals over that period were made:

 |Year||TFSA Annual Limit||TFSA Cumulative Limit|

-Conceivably, some couples might be well over $200,000 in combined invested assets in the coming years, thanks to TFSA assets held and grown inside this powerful account.
+Conceivably by now, some couples might be approaching $300,000 in combined invested assets thanks to TFSA assets held and grown inside this powerful account over the last decade+.

-So, if you haven’t already thought about it, here are some of my favourite ways I tell readers they can save and invest with a TFSA.
+So, if you haven’t already thought about it, here are some of my favourite ways I tell readers they can use the TFSA.